sunrise-choir/meta/CONTRIBUTING.md

 Thanks for your interest in contributing to the Sunrise Choir! :sunrise: :pray: :notes:

-(**Before we accept your contributions to the Sunrise Choir, you must first sign a [Contributor License Agreement](https://github.com/sunrise-choir/meta/blob/master/processes/cla.md)!** :heart: )

 This project is open commons that anyone can improve, stewarded by the Sunrise Choir team. :smiley_cat:

 We welcome all contributions, such as but not limited to: